LedLino/Phaser.js/README.md

 }
 ```
 Please refer to the example files (index.html and loadmeasync.php) to see practical examples.
-If yu have a functional server put both files in there and load the index.html in your browser, to see the examples working.
+If you have a functional server put both files in there and load the index.html in your browser, to see the examples working.

 ## Version Info